Helping teens stay balanced

 Self-confidence

-Your teen will perceive and be influenced by a lack of self-confidence (or the opposite), but they will also notice if you “overplay” a high degree of self-confidence.
-It might be useful to take stock of your own self-confidence, as it might influence that of your teen.
-If you note that you don’t have much of it, try reflecting on why that might be and working on yourself to improve it.
+Your teen will pick up on and be influenced by your self-confidence (or lack thereof), but they will also notice if you’re “faking it till you make it.”
+It might be useful to reflect on your own self-confidence, as it might influence that of your teen.
+If you notice that you don’t have much of it, try reflecting on why that might be and working on yourself to improve it.
 In the meantime, be lenient with yourself and don’t hesitate to talk openly about it with your teen.

 Trust in others

-Whether you are with friends, colleagues or your family, your young person is observing you and learning from your interactions.
+Whether you are with friends, colleagues, or your family, your young person is observing you and learning from your interactions.
 Know that it’s human to sometimes have trouble staying calm when a conflict breaks out.
-If such a situation occurs in front of your teen, you can review the event with them to explain and share the solutions you found so that you can do better next time.
-That way, you will help them understand that it is possible to solve interpersonal problems by listening to others, trusting, and finding solutions together.
+If this happens in front of your teen, you can talk about it with them later on to explain what happened and share the solutions you found so that you can do better next time.
+That way, you’ll help them understand that it’s possible to solve interpersonal problems by listening to others, trusting them, and finding solutions together.

 Try to be consistent in your actions and words

-We’ve all had a boss who gives an order one day and breaks it the next.
-Do you remember how confused we can feel in these situations?
-Your young person might feel the same way when there is a lack of consistency between your actions and words.
+We’ve all had a boss who gives an order one day and takes it back the next.
+Think about how confused you’ve felt when that’s happened to you.
+Your teen might feel the same way when there is a lack of consistency between your actions and words.

-We agree: it’s very hard to be consistent all the time.
-It’s important to be as consistent as possible by trying to match your words, behaviour and decisions to your ideas about your young person and the requirements you have for them.
-If you can’t manage to do so, laugh about it with them and openly admit that learning is a lifelong effort!
+We know: It’s very hard to be consistent all the time.
+However, it’s important to be as consistent as possible by trying to align your words, behaviour, and decisions with your values and your expectations for your teen.
+And when you fail to do so, don’t stress—laugh about it with them and openly admit that learning is a lifelong effort!

 Watch these touching testimonials from parent-teen duos to better understand silent education!

-NEED TO TALK ABOUT WHAT YOU ARE GOING THROUGH WITH YOUR TEENAGER?
+NEED TO TALK ABOUT WHAT YOU’RE GOING THROUGH WITH YOUR TEENAGER?